Groep2Rekeningrijden/charts/README.md

-# Helm Chart Repository - davidhellinga/charts
+# Helm Chart Repository - Groep2Rekeningrijden/charts

-This Helm Chart repository, hosted at [https://davidhellinga.github.io/charts/](https://davidhellinga.github.io/charts/), is dedicated to storing and managing Helm charts for the school project Kwetter.
+This Helm Chart repository, hosted at [https://groep2rekeningrijden.github.io/charts/](https://groep2rekeningrijden.github.io/charts/), is dedicated to storing and managing Helm charts for the school project Rekeningrijden.

 ## Description

-[Kwetter](https://dev.azure.com/OIBSS-F/Kwetter/) is a social media platform developed as a school project.
-This repository serves as the central location to store and distribute Helm charts for Kwetter.
+[Rekeningrijden](https://dev.azure.com/FontysVerkeer/Rekeningrijden) is a road pricing platform developed as a school project.
+Thisrepository serves as the central location to store and distribute Helm charts for Rekeningrijden.
 Helm charts provide an efficient and reproducible way to package, deploy, and manage Kubernetes applications.

 ## Usage